Opera & Wellbeing

 PHASE 2: Summer 2020

-The Hospital Passion Play project continues digitally in June and July.
-Orlando Gough will compose new music in response to Beethoven's Fidelio, drawing on themes from Hospital Passion Play.
+The Hospital Passion Play project continued digitally in June and July.
+Orlando Gough composed new music in response to Beethoven's Fidelio, drawing on themes from Hospital Passion Play.

-Entitled ‘I Look for the Think’, Karen Gillingham (Creative Director) and Lea Cornthwaite (Vocal Director) will be running weekly online rehearsals for the Adult Company which will culminate in a digital performance of the piece.
-At the same time, Rosetta Life will be working separately with a group of stroke ambassadors and carers.
-The digital performance will combine all groups along with professional soloists Melanie Pappenheim and Rob Gildon.
+Entitled ‘I Look for the Think’, Karen Gillingham (Creative Director) and Lea Cornthwaite (Vocal Director) ran weekly online rehearsals for the Adult Company which culminated in a digital performance of the piece.
+At the same time, Rosetta Life worked separately with a group of stroke ambassadors and carers.
+The digital performance combines all groups along with professional soloists Melanie Pappenheim and Rob Gildon.